What is a Top-up Degree?

 You can even get funding for a second degree in specific subject areas.
 You can find out more here.

-Is A Top-up Degree The Same As A Standard Degree?
+Is a Top-Up Degree the Same as a Standard Degree?

 While a top-up degree is shorter and has different entry criteria to a standard degree, the final certificate has the same recognition as a traditional three-year degree.